mafintosh/blog/posts/pragmatic-modularity.md

 }
 ```

 Whats the problem with this module?
 The problem is that since we are accepting an instance of external object we can no longer control the version of express this instance uses.
-What if express were to break the `.get` interface in a later version of release a new major bump?
+What if express were to break the `.get` interface in a later version and release a new major bump?
 We don't have any way of enforcing that which quickly turns maintaining this module into dependency hell.

-We are also coupling express which our module less useful for a bunch of other usecases.
-What if a user wanted to simply use the plain http module? or hapi or some other web framework?
+We are also coupling express which makes our module less useful for a bunch of other use cases.
+What if a user wanted to use the plain http module? or hapi or some other web framework?

 What would be a better solution?
 Usually a peer dependency is a sign that your module is doing too much or coupling too many things.
-A fix usually evolves around rethinking the purpose of the module with the peer depencency and make the module do less things.
+A fix usually evolves around rethinking the purpose of the module without the peer depencency and make the module do less things.
 For example we could change our module to simply expose a function returns a favicon.

 ``` js
 module.exports = awesomeFavicon